Street Fighter II: Super NES

 Street Fighter II was released for the Super Famicom on June 10, 1992, in Japan, followed by a North American release for the SNES in August and a European release in December.
 It is the first game released on a 16-megabit SNES cartridge.
-Many aspects from the arcade versions were either changed or simplified in order to fit into the smaller memory capacity.
+Many aspects from the arcade versions were either altered or simplified in order to fit into the smaller memory capacity.
 This version has a secret code allowing both players to control the same character in a match, which is not possible in the original arcade version.
 The second player uses the same alternate color palette introduced in Street Fighter II: Champion Edition.
 The four Shadaloo Bosses are still non-playable, but the code enables their Champion Edition color palette.
 Tatsuya Nishimura, who had recently joined Capcom from TOSE, arranged the soundtrack with assistance from Shimomura, Abe, and Sakaguchi.

 The North American SNES version was re-released in November 2017 as a limited edition item to celebrate the anniversary of the Street Fighter series.

 Home computers

-U.S. Gold released versions of Street Fighter II for various home computer platforms in Europe, namely the Amiga, Atari ST, Commodore 64, PC (DOS), and ZX Spectrum.
-These were all developed by Creative Materials, except the ZX Spectrum version by Tiertex Design Studios.
-The PC version was also published in North America by Hi-Tech Expressions.
+U.S. Gold released versions of Street Fighter II for home computers in Europe: Amiga, Atari ST, Commodore 64, MS-DOS, and ZX Spectrum.
+These were developed by Creative Materials, except for the ZX Spectrum version which was developed by Tiertex Design Studios.
+The MS-DOS version was also published in North America by Hi-Tech Expressions.
 These versions suffer numerous inaccuracies, such as missing graphical assets and music tracks, miscolored palettes, and lack of six-button controls due to these platforms having only one or two-button joysticks as standard at the time.
 Though officially advertised by US Gold along with the C64 and ZX Spectrum conversions and anticipated in magazines, an Amstrad CPC version was never released.